goonstation/goonstation/.github/DEV_GUIDE.md

 Some concerns you might have while waiting:

 -"Oh no, someone told me to atomize my PR!
 Do they want me to nuke it?"
 Worry not, friend!
-Atomization just means to break your PR down into smaller chunks, whether it be for balance reasons, because there's weird or extraneous code, or simply off-topic changes.
+Atomization just means to break your PR down into smaller chunks in separate PRs, whether it be for balance reasons, because there's weird or extraneous code, or simply off-topic changes.

 -"Man, this sure is taking a long while!"
-The unforunate truth of goonstation is that the developers are, just like you and the admins, unpaid volunteers who do this in their spare time, and can take a while before merging yourrequest.
-Furthermore, depending on how large it is, how many systems are changed, and how controversial it might be, the developers usually give people ample time to bring up any concerns or problems. **With these two factors in mind, it can take anywhere from a day to two weeks for your PR to finally be merged.** In the meantime, ensure that there are no merge conflicts, that all comments are resolved, and everything is polished as possible to signal that it's ready for merging.
-If you want to know if there's any issues, you can always copy the four digit number (E.X: #1111) into the discord to bring up the PR with medibot, and directly ask what might be wrong with it.
+The unforunate truth of Goonstation is that the developers are, just like you and the admins, unpaid volunteers who do this in their spare time, and can take a while before merging your request.
+Furthermore, depending on how large it is, how many systems are changed, and how controversial it might be, the developers usually give people ample time to bring up any concerns or problems.
+**With these two factors in mind, it can take anywhere from a day to two weeks for your PR to finally be merged.** In the meantime, ensure that there are no merge conflicts, that all comments are resolved, and everything is polished as possible to signal that it's ready for merging.
+If you want to know if there's any issues, you can always copy the four digit number (e.g., `#1111`) into the discord to bring up the PR with medibot, and directly ask what might be wrong with it.

 -"If I want a picture, how do I add images?"
 Pictures are as easy as taking a screenshot of whatever you're made, then copying and directly pasting it into the text box.
-For this reason, the windows' snipping tool is excellent at this since it automatically copies whatever you capture.
+For this reason, Windows' snipping tool is excellent at this since it automatically copies whatever you capture.

 Furthermore, you can also reply to people's comments on your PR to clarify your reasoning / intent behind your changes.
 Everyone who's commented in a thread will be notified when you update, but if you want to address a fine point, you can use the quote reply feature to do so.